Polish Car Brands (manufacturer car companies, logos)

 Melex Logo

 The company was founded in 1972.
-Compact, electric-powered cars are somewhat reminiscent of golf carts.
-These vehicles usually have no roofs or doors.
+Compact electric cars are somewhat reminiscent of golf carts.
+These cars usually do not have a roof or doors.

-Below the base element of the logo is the company name.
-It is depicted using slanted black letters.
-Overall, it looks stylish.
-The logo is designed in the tradition of the industry to which the company belongs.
+The company name is under the base element of the logo.
+It is depicted in slanted black letters.
+In general, it looks stylish.
+The emblem is made in the tradition of the industry to which the company belongs.

 FSC